PaoloMonti42/salt/docs/0x02_the_plugin.md

 * [Walking](#walking)
 * [Further work](#further-work)

-From now on, it will assumed that you followed the setup in the previous chapter, or that you have your own working environment.
+From now on, it will be assumed that you followed the setup in the previous chapter, or that you have your own working environment.

 After opening gdb, connecting it to the kernel, and importing the symbol file, you can initialize the plugin by typing `source salt.py`.